drop-in examples github npm

 Typography

 Regular paragraph with bold text, italic text, and links.
+You can also use the .muted class for more subtle text.

 The font is Writer by @tonsky, a beautiful monospace font.